 The way you do this is to know precisely what you need to learn and to learn only that.

 In your mini-project:

-- You need specificity – Do NOT have a vague goal like “Learn Spanish.”
-If you want to go abroad in June, say to yourself that you want to be “basic conversational in 3 months,” given that you’ll put 10 hours a week into it.
-If you only have a month then go for “very confident tourist in 30 days,” and put an hour a day into it or more if you can.
-If you have a flight out in 3 days, then take 2+ hours each one of the next 3 days, and aim for “get by with basic necessities well in 72 hours.”
+- You need specificity — Do NOT have a vague goal like “learn Spanish.”
+If you want to go abroad in June, say to yourself that you want to be “basic conversational in three months,” given that you’ll put 10 hours a week into it.
+If you only have a month, then go for “very confident tourist in 30 days,” and put an hour a day into it or more if you can.
+If you have a flight out in three days, then take two or more hours each one of the next three days, and aim for “get by with basic necessities well in 72 hours.”

-- You need to build a you-specific vocabulary – Guide books are great for general phrases like “how are you?,” but you’re more complicated than that.
+- You need to build a you-specific vocabulary — Guidebooks are great for general phrases like “how are you?” but you’re more complicated than that.
 So spend your study time tailoring your vocabulary to your specific needs.
-Step two below shows you how to start.
+Step 2 below shows you how to start.

 Step 2: Learn the words YOU will use

 If you’re starting from scratch, the first thing you need to do is think about which words you’ll be using most on a daily basis in whatever situations you might be in — starting a conversation, sitting at a bar, talking about yourself, ordering in a restaurant, whatever it is.
 Then: